 The turning point in Wright’s life story is talked about on the first page: ‘When I was eight years old my Father lost his brush in a chimney, and this was the cause of my start in life’ (7).
-Wright recognises the beginning of his working life is his ‘start in life’.
-This is reminiscent with the fact that children began work as a chimney sweep at the age of eight.
+Wright recognises that the beginning of his working life is his ‘start in life’.
+This is reminiscent of the fact that children began work as a chimney sweep at the age of eight.
 It is a story of someone following their father’s footsteps, which can be what made him think his life had only just started.

-Yet Wright acknowledges the extremities of the job and how he, seemingly, hated doing it: ‘It was a blessing when the Bill passed to stop boys climbing chimneys: at that time it was quite a common thing to read in papers “Sweep Boy Smothered”.’
+Yet Wright acknowledges the extremities of the job and how he, seemingly, hated doing it: ‘It was a blessing when the Bill passed to stop boys climbing chimneys: at that time it was quite a common thing to read in papers “Sweep Boy Smothered.”’
 (15) This would be referring to the Chimney Sweeps Act of 1840, where the minimum age to sweep chimneys was raised to sixteen.
 It is interesting how Wright reveals how common it was for sweep boys to die during their work.
 Even though this is a life story, something as enormous as that takes a lot of courage to talk about.
 Without saying it explicitly, Wright has revealed the anxieties he had while working.

 This means that I have yet to read about how Wright becomes a councillor, but I do know, from a bibliographical entry that it must be associated with the ‘Alton UDC (Urban District Council)’.
-I do know from his biographical entry that William becomes a member of the Ancient Order of Foresters.
+I also know from his biographical entry that William becomes a member of the Ancient Order of Foresters.
 Penelope Ismay discusses the relationship between members and their class background: ‘there is also no reason to ignore the vast and growing body of evidence showing the novel kinds of relationships both reformers and friendly society members sought to forge across class lines’ (7).

 In the end, however, if William did not help his father then he may have not learned the skills necessary to become a successful businessman.
 This will be explored further in my first thematic post: Education and Class.